List of Donkey Kong characters: Dread Kong

 Dread Kong is the ruler of the Banana Kingdom who sports dreadlocks and uses punch attacks.
 He is the weakest of the four Kongs controlled by Ghastly King.

 After appearing in Jungle Beat, Dread Kong reappears in Donkey Kong Jungle Fever and Donkey Kong Banana Kingdom, the two medal games based on Jungle Beat.

 Karate Kong

 Karate Kong is the ruler of the Pineapple Kingdom who is an expert at karate.

 After appearing in Jungle Beat, Karate Kong reappears in Jungle Fever and Banana Kingdom.
 He also appears as a Spirit in Super Smash Bros.
 Ultimate.
 His Spirit is represented by Ryu from the Street Fighter series.

 Ninja Kong

 Ninja Kong is the ruler of the Durian Kingdom who is a practitioner of ninjitsu.

 After appearing in Jungle Beat, Ninja Kong reappears in Jungle Fever and Banana Kingdom.
 In Super Smash Bros.
 Ultimate, Ninja Kong appears as a Spirit that is embodied by Donkey Kong.

 Sumo Kong

 Sumo Kong is the ruler of the Star Fruit Kingdom who is an expert sumo wrestler.
 He is the largest and strongest of the four Kongs controlled by Ghastly King.

 After appearing in Jungle Beat, Sumo Kong reappears in Jungle Fever and Banana Kingdom.

+Void Co.

+Void Co. (short for Void Company) is an organization of Kongs that appear in Donkey Kong Bananza.
+They target the Banandium Gems that are underground and run afoul of Donkey Kong and Pauline.

+Void Kong

+Void Kong is the central antagonist of Donkey Kong Bananza.
+He is a marmoset who is the president of Void Co. that uses a banana-shaped hovercraft as his means of transportation and was also responsible for turning Pauline into Odd Rock.
+He is fought twice during the game; once in the middle of it, where he travels across layers, and again as its penultimate boss, being fought at the "Forbidden Layer".
+Prior to the endgame, he attempts to force Pauline to sing, which would wake what he believes to be the Banandium Root.
+However, once he confines Donkey Kong into an Odd Rock-like petrifaction, which forces Pauline to sing, the "Banandium Root" is revealed to be King K. Rool, who punches Void into his machine.
+He is unseen for the rest of the game, but post-game dialogue confirms that he somehow survived as he was saved by Grumpy Kong.

+Poppy Kong

+Poppy Kong is a fashion-obsessed, but compassionate lutung and the Director of Intelligence at Void Co.
+She is often wearing expensive clothes and lipstick and abused by Void.

+Grumpy Kong

+Grumpy Kong is a burly orangutan who is the Director of Manufacturing at Void Co. that often creates monsters to serve the company.